 Directors are expected to attend all our regular and special meetings of the Board and all meetings of the committees on which they serve.
-In 2017, there were nine meetings of the Board, and each of the current directors attended at least 75% of the meetings of both the Board and committees on which they served.
+In 2018, there were nine meetings of the Board, and each of the current directors attended at least 75% of the meetings of both the Board and committees on which they served.

-We have a policy that directors attend our annual meetings of shareholders.
-All of our directors attended the 2017 Annual Meeting of Shareholders.
+We have a policy that directors attend our annual meetings of stockholders.
+Mr. Robards, Mr. Resendez, Dr. Simon, and Mr. Penn attended the 2018 Annual Meeting of Stockholders.

 Our Board of Directors has established three standing committees of the Board: Audit, Compensation, and Nominating and Corporate Governance.
 The charter for each committee, more fully describing the responsibilities of each committee, can be found on our website at www.ellingtonfinancial.com under the "For Our Shareholders-Corporate Governance" section.
 Pursuant to their charters, each of these committees is comprised solely of independent directors.
-The table below indicates our current committee membership and the number of times each committee met in 2017.
+The table below indicates our current committee membership and the number of times each committee met in 2018.

-Nominating and

-Director Name Audit Committee Compensation Committee Corporate Governance Committee
+Director Name Audit Committee Compensation Committee Nominating and Corporate Governance Committee

 Edward Resendez Member Chair Member

 Thomas F. Robards Chair Member Member

 Ronald I. Simon, Ph.D.
 Member Member Chair

-Number of Meetings in 2017 7 5 2
+Number of Meetings in 2017 7 6 2